 The Company recognizes revenue when persuasive evidence of an arrangement exists, delivery has occurred, the price is fixed or determinable and collectibility of the resulting receivable is reasonably assured.
 Under these criteria, revenue from the sale of products is generally recognized upon shipment according to the Company's shipping terms, net of accruals for estimated sales returns and allowances based on historical experience.
-Sales to distributors are made under agreements allowing for returns or credits under certain circumstances.
-The Company defers recognition of revenue on sales to distributors until products are resold by the distributor.
+Sales to distributors are made under agreements allowing for returns or credits.
+Distributors have stock rotation, price protection and ship from stock pricing adjustment rights and the Company therefore defers recognition of revenue on sales to distributors until products are resold by the distributor.
+The Company is unable to reasonably estimate the inventory that could be returned pursuant to the stock rotation rights.
+In light of possible changes to sales prices resulting from price protection and price adjustment rights granted, we are unable to reasonably estimate possible changes and the resulting sales price to the distributor is not fixed or determinable until the final sale to the end user.
 Sales to consignment warehouses, who purchase products from the Company for use by contract manufacturers, are recorded upon delivery to the contract manufacturer.